Health Insurance & Immunizations

 Taking Medications Abroad

 - Consult the US Department of State Country Specific Information for your destination(s) to learn about any known restrictions on medications (over-the-counter or prescribed).
+Some medications may be illegal in your host country(ies).

 - Keep medications in their original, labeled containers so that it is clear to customs what the contents and intended use are.